tradej/content/tools/devassistant/tutorial.md

                           for building RPM package.
     -v, --vim             Configure VIM editor for various programming languages

-Let's pretend you want to name your Flask app "MyFancyWebserver" and want to publish the sources on GitHub.
-As you can figure out from the help message above, you'll have to run the following command:
+Let us pretend you want to name your Flask app "MyFancyWebserver" and want to publish the sources on GitHub.
+As you can figure out from the help message above, you will have to run the following command:

     da create python flask --name MyFancyWebserver --github UserName

-That's a bit long, isn't it?
+That is a bit long, is it not?
 You can write it in a much shorter way, especially if your GitHub username is the same as that on your local machine:

     da crt python flask -n MyFancyWebserver -g